ember-cli/ember-cli-shims/README.md

 ===============

-NOTE: this repo is frozen until ember's ES6 public interface has been decided
+NOTE: this repo is frozen until ember's public module interface has been finalized.

 About
 -----